In this frequently-updated post, we maintain a running list of recent and notable financial fraud cases.

 In the end, the company paid customers $1.2 billion in restitution as well as $100 million in fines.

 We can help.
 At the Sonn Law Group, our experienced financial fraud lawyers are committed to advocating for the rights of investors nationwide.
 If you believe that you were a victim of investment fraud, our legal team can help.
-Please contact our main office in South Florida today to get a free, no strings attached review of your case.
+Please contact our office today to get a free, no strings attached review of your case.